gaeldumon/boing/README.md

 ### Game made for the Gamecodeur Game Jam #20 "Bounces and Collisions"

-Itch page for more details and download : https://hyperdestru.itch.io/boingboing
+Itch page of the game: https://hyperdestru.itch.io/boingboing

 In Boing! you are stuck in a world where the ground is making you bounce.
-Shoot stones with your slingshot and hit the stars to transform the water in ice (of course) and get out from this nightmare.
-But careful you only have 3 stones !
+Shoot stones with your slingshot and hit the stars to transform the water in ice and get out of this nightmare.
+Careful you only have 3 stones.

-Control : press SPACE to shoot.
+Control: SPACE to shoot.

 ![Capture](demo/boing.gif)